Hidden Markov Model (HMM)

 Ants Explore:

 Imagine a colony of ants starting from different cities.
-Each ant constructs a route by visiting cities one by one, choosing based on:- Pheromone Level: How strong the trail is on a path.
+Each ant constructs a route by visiting cities one by one, choosing based on:

 Update Pheromones: